Feedback from Mara's presentations:

 “Unchartered Waters: Parenting During the Transition to College” - Dana Hall School, Wellesley, MA and Beaver Country Day, Brookline, MA

 A featured speaker at area universities and agencies, Mara brings her deep experience and sense of humor to her work.
-Mara has also had an appointment as an adjunct faculty since 2006 at Northeastern University.
+Mara has also had an appointment as an adjunct faculty from 2006-2020 at Northeastern University.
 Mara is a field leader in the training of perinatal clinicians, and has developed a certificate for the use of CBT in the treatment of perinatal emotional complications.